adhie1337/linq-tutorial/README.md

   sed -i '' 's/\r$//' LinqTutorial.Tests/LinqTutorial.Tests.csproj LinqTutorial.Tests/UnitTest1.cs LinqTutorial.sln
 ```

+### excercise-linq-basics-001
+In this excercise, you will need to make an enumerable of 3 zeroes.
+Google `Enumerable.Repeat` for hints.

 ## To check the solution You have:
 Check your solution with running the following command (after making sure its safe of course).
 It will also print what to do for the next excercise: